-This is regarding my experience with one of the interviews I had long time back, with a company which was recruiting for a California based Giant.
+This is regarding my experience with one of the interviews I had a long time back, with a company which was recruiting for a California based Giant.
 I'm planning to make it a series, write about my other failed interviews if I get enough motivation.

 I got the idea to write this when I saw this talk yesterday.
-I'll write about my opinions regarding that talk, in a separate blog post.
+Likewise, I'll write about my opinions regarding that talk, in a separate blog post.

 The position was for a Python developer with some experience on front-end technologies.
 I actually fit in that considering I wrote and contributed to several python based projects and I do have fairly good front-end experience.

-Coming back to the interview, first round was over phone - to evaluate basic logical skills.
+Coming back to the interview, the first round was over phone - to evaluate basic logical skills.
 Then the second one to solve a problem in python - offline, so I have all the freedom to check internet and refresh python.
 I cleared both.

-Third stage was a one to one video interview with one of the team members.
+The Third stage was a one to one video interview with one of the team members.
 I tanked.
 The problem given to me was an easy one, which can be solved with a loop.
 The syntax which anyone with a couple of days of python experience could write.
 What happened is, I forgot the syntax for a loop.
 I went blank on how to write a for loop in python.
-Even though I wrote pseudo code, that wasn't enough.
+Even though I wrote pseudocode, that wasn't enough.

 I believe the interviewer would have thought, how did this guy even reached 3rd stage.